-The following graph sets forth the daily historical performance of the NDX in the period from January 2, 2020 through April 28, 2025.
+The following graph sets forth the daily historical performance of the NDX in the period from January 2, 2018 through April 10, 2023.
 We obtained this historical data from Bloomberg L.P.
 We have not independently verified the accuracy or completeness of the information obtained from Bloomberg L.P.
-On April 28, 2025, the closing level of the NDX was 19,427.29.
+The horizontal line in the graph represents the NDX's hypothetical Coupon Barrier of 9,135.86 (rounded to two decimal places), which is 70% of the NDX's hypothetical Starting Value of 13,051.23, which was its closing level on April 10, 2023.
+The actual Starting Value and Coupon Barrier will be determined on the pricing date.